RareSkills/solana-tutorial/content/anchor-transfer-sol/anchor-transfer-sol.md

 - We generated the recipient wallet using `anchor.web3.Keypair.generate()`
 - We transferred one SOL to the new account

 When we run the code, the expected result is as follows.
-The print statements are the balance before and after of the recipient’s address:
+The print statements are the balance before and after of the recipient's address:

 ![result sol_sprinter](https://static.wixstatic.com/media/935a00_65cb4a30f02d467ba68d5dcb4f78bdde~mv2.png/v1/fill/w_1405,h_336,al_c,q_90,enc_auto/935a00_65cb4a30f02d467ba68d5dcb4f78bdde~mv2.png)